 Information about studying at UZH

 Would you like general information about studying at UZH?
-The website of the UZH International Relations Office offers a good summary and a helpful list of links.
+The Global Student Experience (GSE) website of the UZH offers a good summary and a helpful list of links.

 Look into existing exchange programs at your home university that will make your stay at UZH easier in terms of administrative procedures.
-The website of the UZH International Relations Office also provides a good overview.
+The Global Student Experience (GSE) website of the UZH also provides a good overview.

 If there is no program or bilateral agreement between your home university and UZH or our Faculty, it is possible to organize a stay with us as a visiting student independently.
-The UZH Admissions Office website will give you an overview of independently organized studies at UZH as a visiting student.
+The Global Student Experience (GSE) website of the UZH will give you an overview of independently organized studies at UZH as a visiting student.

 English-language courses at our faculty